(Last Updated On: December 16, 2020)

 Fitzroy Falls, Morton National Park

-Fitzroy Falls is a hugely impressive wall of water located in the Morton National Park, easily accessible from the Southern Highlands, Berry or Kangaroo Valley.
+Fitzroy Falls is a hugely impressive wall of water located in the Morton National Park, easily accessible on a day trip from Sydney or from the Southern Highlands, Berry or Kangaroo Valley.
 Standing at 81m tall, Fitzroy Falls is just a short and easy walk from the Fitzroy Falls visitor centre where there is plenty of carparking available.

 Best viewed after fresh rainfall when the waters are roaring, these falls are utterly breathtaking.
 The walks around the area are lovely too, and if you’re lucky you might spot some of Australia’s unique wildlife on your trail.